Some Theoretical Insights into Wasserstein GANs: Introduction

 To cancel this drawback and stabilize training, \citet{arjovsky2017wasserstein} proposed a modification of criterion \eqref{standard_GANs}, with a framework called Wasserstein GANs (WGANs).
 In a nutshell, the objective of WGANs is to find, inside the class of parameterized distributions $\mathscr P$, the one that is the closest to the true $\mu^\star$ with respect to the Wasserstein distance \citep{villani2008optimal}.
 In its dual form, the Wasserstein distance can be considered as an integral probability metric \citep[IPM,][]{IPMsMuller} defined on the set of $1$-Lipschitz functions.
 Therefore, the proposal of \citet{arjovsky2017wasserstein} is to replace the $1$-Lipschitz functions with a discriminator parameterized by neural networks.
 To practically enforce this discriminator to be a subset of $1$-Lipschitz functions, the authors use a weight clipping technique on the set of parameters.
 A decisive step has been taken by \citet{gulrajani2017improved}, who stressed the empirical advantage of the WGANs architecture by replacing the weight clipping with a gradient penalty.
 Since then, WGANs have been largely recognized and studied by the Machine Learning community \citep[e.g.,][]{roth2017stabilizing,petzka2018regularization,wei2018improving,karras2018style}.

 A natural question regards the theoretical ability of WGANs to learn $\mu^{\star}$, considering that one only has access to the parametric models of generative distributions and discriminative functions.
 Previous works in this direction are those of \citet{liang2018well} and \citet{zhang2018discrimination}, who explore generalization properties of WGANs.
 In the present paper, we make one step further in the analysis of mathematical forces driving WGANs and contribute to the literature in the following ways: \begin{enumerate}[$(i)$] \item We properly define the architecture of WGANs parameterized by neural networks.
 Then, we highlight some properties of the IPM induced by the discriminator, and finally stress some basic mathematical features of the WGANs framework (Section~\ref{section:framework}). \item We emphasize the impact of operating with a parametric discriminator contained in the set of $1$-Lipschitz functions.
 We introduce in particular the notion of monotonous equivalence and discuss its meaning in the mechanism of WGANs.
-We also highlight the essential role played by piecewise linear functions (Section~\ref{section:approximation_properties}). \item In a statistically-driven approach, we derive convergence rates for the IPM induced by the discriminator, between the target distribution $\mu^{\star}$ and the distribution output by the WGANs based on i.i.d.~samples (Section~\ref{section:asymptotic_properties}). \item Building upon the above, we clarify the adversarial effects of the generator and the discriminator by underlining some trade-off properties.
+We also highlight the essential role played by piecewise linear functions (Section~\ref{section:approximation_properties}). \item In a statistically-driven approach, we derive convergence rates for the IPM induced by the discriminator, between the target distribution $\mu^{\star}$ and the distribution output by the WGANs based on i.i.d.~samples (Section~\ref{section:asymptotic_properties}).
+We show in particular that when studying such IPMs, the smaller the network is, the faster the empirical measure converges towards $\mu^\star$. \item Building upon the above, we clarify the adversarial effects of the generator and the discriminator by underlining some trade-off properties.
 These features are illustrated with experiments using both synthetic and real-world datasets (Section~\ref{section:trade_off_properties}). \end{enumerate} For the sake of clarity, proofs of the most technical results are gathered in the Appendix.